paulmillr/chokidar/README.md

 ## Why?

-Node.js `fs.watch`:
+As per 2024, Node.js `fs.watch`:

 * Doesn't report filenames on MacOS.
-* Doesn't report events at all when using editors like Sublime on MacOS.
+* Doesn't report events at all when using some text editors on MacOS.
 * Often reports events twice.
 * Emits most changes as `rename`.
 * Does not provide an easy way to recursively watch file trees.